DavidL1023/UltrasonicCarKit/README.md

 # ~Anton Arduino Kits
 I created a remote control and automatic car out of an arduino car kit Anton gave me.

-Also, tribute to the arduino crane that broke below

 # Libraries used
 [Arduino.h](https://www.arduino.cc/en/software) /
 [Servo.h](https://github.com/arduino-libraries/Servo?utm_source=platformio&utm_medium=piohome) /
 [Ultrasonic.h](https://github.com/ErickSimoes/Ultrasonic?utm_source=platformio&utm_medium=piohome) /
 [IRremote.h](https://github.com/Arduino-IRremote/Arduino-IRremote?utm_source=platformio&utm_medium=piohome)

 ## How To Use
 Once you turn on the battery pack, you may use the IR controller to choose whether or not you want the remote or automatic mode enabled. **Asterick** key stars remote, **pound** key starts auto.
 Turn off Car and wait 2 seconds if you want to choose another mode.